top of page

 How long will our therapy last?

 This really depends on what it is you are looking to achieve or what you would like help with.
-I offer both short-term therapy (often around 6 to 12 sessions) and longer-term (16-20 sessions plus) psychological therapy.
-Please don’t hesitate to be in touch to discuss this further if you would like more information.
+I offer both short-term therapy (often around 6 to 12 sessions) and longer-term therapy.
+As a rule of thumb, the longer the issue has been around and the more widely it is impacting on your life, the longer we can expect to work together.
+That said, please don’t hesitate to be in touch to discuss this further if you would like more information.

 Will our conversations be confidential?